Wiley Manuel: Honors and legacy

 In honor of Manuel, there is a non-profit scholarship foundation in Northern California.
 Manuel, who was known for his dedication to pro bono work, has a pro bono award named after him awarded by the State Bar of California each year.
 The Wiley Manuel Courthouse, part of the Alameda County Superior Court, was named after him.

 Personal life

-In 1948, he married Eleanor M. Williams, and she currently resides in Oakland, California.
+In 1948, he married Eleanor M. Williams, and resided in Oakland, California.
 He died on January 5, 1981.
 He was survived by his wife and their two children, Yvonne and Gary Manuel.